We are located in the grounds of the Paddocks Hotel, Symonds Yat West, HR9 6BL.

 Please follow this link to get access to the route maps for your trips, which can be printed and brought with you.
 Some people even like to laminate them so they are waterproof.
 MAPS

-You will ensure that all people carried in any canoe that forms part of your booking who are affected by a physical, behavioural or mental condition or illness (this includes but is not limited to: pregnancy, loss of limb, immobility, heart disease, diabetes, asthma, allergy, epilepsy) have filled out and submitted a medical consent safety & risk declaration form.
+If anyone in your booking is affected by a physical, behavioural, medical or mental condition or illness (this includes but is not limited to: pregnancy, loss of limb, immobility, heart disease, diabetes, asthma, allergy, epilepsy) they must fill out and bring with them a medical consent safety & risk declaration form.
 The form can be downloaded HERE.